uga-libraries/av-aip_russell/Testing Instructions.md

     if aip_folder in os.listdir('.'):
         mediainfo(aip_folder, aip_id, aip_type)

 * Replace the first template in the mediainfo-to-preservation.xslt file with the following code to create invalid preservation.xml.
-The AIPs should be in an error folder named "preservation_invalid" and there should also be a text file in that folder for each AIP with the error messages from validating.
+The AIPs should be in an error folder named "preservation_invalid".
+There should also be a text file for each AIP in the error folder with the error messages from validating, which include that the values for title and rights are not valid and that the element <error> is not expected.
 The AIP metadata folders will contain the mediainfo.xml and preservation.xml files.
 The mediainfo-xml folder will contain the mediainfo.xml files, and the preservation-xml folder will be empty.

    ```
    <xsl:template match="/">